 I get that people need to heal (remember, I was one of those people) and do so at their own pace, but, if someone is there to support you on a level that is relatable and nonjudgmental, why not choose to hasten the process of understanding?
 This goes for everyone in the room.
 We can learn from each other’s circumstance.
 I know I have.
 It’s been unexpected and surprising how much I have.
 Talking about infidelity releases bits and pieces of shame, humiliation, anger, and pain.
 That alone is worth a chat.

-The flipside being, I have found people that do want to talk about it … one-on-one.
+On the other hand, I have found people that do want to talk about it … one-on-one.
 When I was interviewing individuals and recording their stories, I’d put down my pen and pad thinking we were ending the conversation, only to swiftly grab them again because other notions came to their mind.
 Once the thought process got going, it unleashed (and I’m going to say unburdened, cause that’s what it felt like to me) their memories and afforded deeper insights that perhaps weren’t uncovered or recognized prior.
 Even at book signings, people inevitably shared their comments or story.
-This happened over and over – and over.
+This happened over and over—and over.

 But sometimes I get the impression wounded parties prefer secrecy, victimhood or stasis mode, which prevents healing and headway.
 Not to say you want your business out on the streets, but that’s exactly where, unfortunately, unbeknownst to you, it’s been taking place.
 Family, friend, and foe might already have the 411.
-Of course, when in the midst of infidelity pain, you don’t want to expose yourself, as you’ve just been overexposed to a profound betrayal.
-However, there does come a time when talking about it is the most caring and thoughtful thing you can do for – you, and yes, others.
+Of course, when amid infidelity pain, you don’t want to expose yourself, as you’ve just been overexposed to a profound betrayal.
+However, there does come a time when talking about it is the most caring and thoughtful thing you can do for—you, and yes, others.

 On one hand, we don’t want rampant adultery, but, we also don’t want to literally show up en masse to discuss resolutions and we’re not supporting organizations that are doing their best to remedy this chaotic, life-changing event.
 Again, mind-boggling.